kubernetes/community/sig-contributor-experience/annual-report-2021.md

 3. Does your [CONTRIBUTING.md] help **new** contributors engage with your group specifically by pointing to activities or programs that provide useful context or allow easy participation?

-   - We don't have a CONTRIBUTING.md as our SIG's contributing proccess does not differ from the proccess in the Contributor Guide.
+   - We don't have a CONTRIBUTING.md as our SIG's contributing process does not differ from the process in the Contributor Guide.

 4. If your group has special training, requirements for reviewers/approvers, or processes beyond the general [contributor guide], does your [CONTRIBUTING.md] document those to help **existing** contributors grow throughout the [contributor ladder]?